 2 The relationships between micro and macro circuits of financial interests and institutions

 Microfinance has almost become synonymous with development over the last 20 years.
-As the sector has grown, so too have critical commentaries on the ways in which it reflects and enables wider sites and scales of financialisation (Aitkin 2013; Mader 2014; Weber 2004, 2014; Soederberg 2013).
+As the sector has grown, so too have critical commentaries on the ways in which it reflects and enables wider sites and scales of financialisation (Aitkin, 2013; Mader, 2014; Weber, 2004, 2014; Soederberg, 2013).
 A superb exposition comes from Young (2010), who looks at the ways in which the microfinance revolution is located within geopolitical and geoeonomic changes since the Cold War.
 Young shows how microfinance programmes are being restructured and further integrated into global flows of financial technology and capital.
 In doing so, Young connects up some of the ways in which global macro/micro financial flows, logics and institutions are dynamically intertwined.
 ‘Financial intermediaries’ here don’t just include accountancy firms, credit rating agencies and stock market traders, but also the young men who whizz around village to village in Andhra Pradesh, India, to oversee the lending and repayment of micro-loans, usually to women clients.
 Young places his detailed, social critique of the everyday practices and institutions of microfinance within a wider international political economy of neoliberalisation and, increasingly, financialisation.
 The financial and technical innovations of the last twenty years or so have led to new products (e.g. securitised loans) and massively expanded liquidity in search of sites of investment.
 One driver of neoliberal structural adjustment programmes was their role in levering open economies of the global South to the capital mobility required by investors.
 The Brady Plan, for example, named after its principal architect, the US Treasury Secretary, was adopted by the IMF in 1989.
 The Plan aimed to unblock international debt markets through re-packaged sovereign debts, allowing them to be traded as bonds or swapped for equity investments in newly privatised assets (Young 2010: 610-11; see also Corbridge 1993).
-Young (2010: 622) concludes that “instead of separating microfinance as a development tool from the broader geopolitical restructuring of financial markets we have to explore the unequal dependencies between them”.
+Young (2010: 622) concludes that ‘instead of separating microfinance as a development tool from the broader geopolitical restructuring of financial markets we have to explore the unequal dependencies between them’.

 Also exploring the interplay between the ‘micro’ and ‘macro’, Patrick Bond (2013) sets out an emphatic critique of the power, vulnerability and destructiveness of financial markets, which he argues are fuelling ever greater volatility and protest in South Africa.
-He too joins up scales that are sometimes explored in isolation – linking localised mashonisa loan sharks serving over-indebted miners (including those involved in the Marikana massacre of 2012), with the interventions of Moody’s credit rating agency, amongst others.
+He too joins up scales that are sometimes explored in isolation – linking localised mashonisa loan sharks serving over-indebted miners with the interventions of Moody’s credit rating agency, amongst others.
 Webb (2016) also focuses on South African state-capital hybrids that are enrolling ordinary people not simply in, say, an NGO-run microfinance scheme, but in globalized circuits of financial accumulation.
 He examines South Africa’s social grants, which provide pensions, child support and other welfare payments.
-These have been praised by Ferguson (2015) as a new and progressive response to the inevitable contradictions of neoliberal growth.
+These have been explored by Ferguson (2015) as an emerging response to the inevitable contradictions of neoliberal growth.
 In a detailed analysis, Webb (2016) finds that while impacting positively (in aggregate) on poverty, the outsourced management of these payments to commercial firms has led to mis-management, corruption and predatory lending.
-Critically, they are “enmeshed with systems and logics derived from finance capital”.
+Critically, they are ‘enmeshed with systems and logics derived from finance capital’.
 The company first contracted to disburse these social grants is listed on the Johannesburg and New York Stock Exchanges, and Webb observes that: